simonmichael/hledger_site/src/what-problems-does-hledger-solve.md

 You are finding it too much work to produce basic financial reports at the command line.
 Maybe you want a GUI or TUI, that's simple to install and use.
-You want more up to date and complete documentation, or active chat rooms where you can get quick support. hledger aims to serve both techies and non-techies, and provides a smoother getting started experience.
+You want more up to date and complete documentation, or active chat rooms where you can get quick support. hledger aims to serve both techies and non-techies, and provides a smoother getting started experience, with standard financial reports and simple UIs that just work with no configuration needed.

 **My accounting software is not improving, and I would prefer a tool that's actively maintained and supported.**\
 hledger delivers a new major release every quarter, with followup bugfix releases when needed.